Decline of Christianity in the Western world

-The decline of Christianity in the Western world is the decreasing Christian affiliation in the Western world.
+A decline of Christian affiliation in the Western world has been observed in the decades since the end of World War II (1939–1945).
 While most countries in the Western world were historically almost exclusively Christian, the post-World War II era has seen developed countries with modern, secular educational facilities shifting towards post-Christian, secular, globalized, multicultural and multifaith societies.

-While Christianity is currently the predominant religion in Latin America, Europe, Canada and the United States, the religion is declining in many of these areas, including Western Europe, North America, and Oceania.
+While Christianity is currently the predominant religion in North America, Latin America, Europe, the religion is declining in many of these areas, particularly in Western Europe, United States, Australia and New Zealand.
 A decline in Christianity among countries in Latin America's Southern Cone has also contributed to a rise in irreligion in Latin America.

-Pew Research Center (PEW) has found a retention rate among Western European Christians closer to 83% (ranging from 57% in the Netherlands to 91% in Austria), however, the overwhelming majority of those who have left Christianity in Western Europe now identify as religiously unaffiliated.
-More recent study published in 2022 by Pew Research Center, have found a retention rate among American Christians closer to 67%, and cited that the decline of Christianity is primarily due to people leaving Christianity and choosing to have no religious affiliation (rather than due to people converting to other religions).
-Pew Research Center projects that Christians will make up less than half of the American population by 2070, with estimated ranges for that year falling between 35% and 46% of the American population (down from 64% in 2022 and from 91% in 1976).
+In the West, since at least the mid-twentieth century there has been a gradual decline in adherence to established Christianity.
+In a process described as secularization, "unchurched spirituality" is gaining more prominence over organized religion.